spaghettiwews/blog/content/post/random-ramblings.md

 draft: false
 ---

+## 18 September 2020

+Been a while since I wrote anything on here... and so much has happened in between.
+The coronavirus is still raging hard in the Western world, Africa mostly shrugged it off (_knock on wood_) and a lot of countries are now reopening, I have started playing and getting comfortable with AWS at the urging of my homie Marengz and one Meru-kun (_tall ugly fella of note_), I'm still cycling, this week I became a victim of a card cloning attack (_fuckers robbed me blind_) and jury's still out on whether the bank will reimburse those funds, ZANU is still a cancer obviously, Chadwick Boseman passed away, Zoom meetings are still going strong, I'm still working from home, [NVIDIA launched their 3000 series of cards today and they got sold out in seconds leaving a bunch of day-oners sad](https://web.archive.org/web/20200917200027/https://www.theverge.com/2020/9/17/21443901/nvidia-rtx-3080-ebay-reselling-sold-out-shortages), etc etc. Same old shit dawg, it's a different day.

+Anyways, the actual reason I started writing is because I wanted to say this is the best, most rivetting trailer I have ever watched in my life.
+I can't stop watching it.
+It's that good.
+I AM...
+A REVOLUTIONAAARY!!!
+I AAAAM...
+A REVOLUTIONAAARY!!!
+DANIEL KALUUYA IS AMAZING MAN.

+I'MMA DIE FOR THE PEOPLE COZ I LIVE THE PEOPLE!!
+I LIVE FOR THE PEOPLE COZ I LOVE THE PEOPLE!!

+Can. not. wait.

+{{<rawhtml>}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sSjtGqRXQ9Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{{</rawhtml>}}

+Till next time... fuck cancer.

+---

 ## 3 July 2020

 Just finished watching Hamilton and maaaaan was that 5 year wait worth it!!!
 Absolute Perfection.
 Crazy impeccable perfomances, choreography, production, everything was just 🔥🔥🔥🔥🔥.